galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 >    > 8.
 Click on {% icon tip %} `save this visualization`if you are willing
 >
 >
-> ### {% icon comment %} Comment
+> ### {% icon comment %} Comments
 >
+> ⚠️ Please note, that if you want to create a "stacked" visualization, overlapping each year, you can use several executions (one execution by year) of the `Filtrer des données sur une colonne en utilisant des expressions simples` tool specifying the year you want on the `condition suivante` parameter, `c2==2004` for 2004, then `c2==2005` for 2005, etc... then you can paste all resulting files side by side using one or several executions of the `Coller deux jeux de données l'un à côté de l'autre` tool so you can specify on the "Select Data" tab of visualization, several Data series (one by year).
-> ⚠️ Please note, that if you want your chart to be more precise and to specify that the x-axis coresponds to "Week and year", it is possible.
+> ⚠️ Please note, that if you want your chart to be more precise and to specify that the x-axis corresponds to "Week and year", it is possible.
 In order to do so, follow the tip below:
 >    > ### {% icon tip %} Tip: Creating a new column of the dataset containing the week and the year First of all, you have to know how many years are taken into account in your dataset.
 >    > 1.
 Search for the tool `Compter le nombre d'occurrences de chaque enregistrement` with the following parameters